Terminal Value: Gordon Growth vs Exit Multiple Method

 Cross-Checking Your Results

 Best practice is to calculate terminal value using both methods and compare the results.
-If the values differ significantly, investigate why.
+If the values differ significantly, investigate why before finalizing your valuation.

 When using the exit multiple method, calculate the implied perpetual growth rate: